-Between 350 and 400 F (177-204 C) you’re boiling more of the cannabinoids and active ingredients.
+When your vaporizer reaches into the 350 and 400 F (177-204 C) range, you’re boiling more of the cannabinoids and active ingredients.
 Tobacco is often vaped in this range, because nicotine evaporates here.
 If vaping cannabis, you’ll feel more psychoactive effects in this range.
 Other herbs, like lavender or mint, will also produce vape in this temperature range.

 Anything over 400 F (204 C) is high-heat vaping.
 This is used for live plants and maximum cannabinoid and terpene extraction.
-Often, vapers will start at low heat at the beginning of a sesh, then crank it up to high heat for the last hit.
-The hotter vapor is more likely to make you cough and ends up burning off more of the terpenes, bringing the flavor closer to smoking.
+The hotter vapor is more likely to make you cough, and high temperature burns off more terpenes, bringing the flavor closer to smoking.

 What forms of dry herb vapes are out there?

-Portable vaporizers are battery-operated and able to be used while on the go.
+Portable vaporizers are battery-operated for use on the go.
 These devices are often small enough to fit in your pocket, although there are exceptions, like the Hydrology 9 from Cloudious9 or the Ghost MV1.
-Portable vaporizers are discrete and often have smartphone app connectivity.
+Portable vaporizers are discrete and often have smartphone connectivity.
 The DaVinci IQ even has a flavor chamber that lets you pack herb into a non-heated chamber to recreate the effect of pulling a drag through a joint or cigarette.